ypsitau/jrasm/README.md

 You can specify more than one `.ORG` directive in a program.

-### .PROC and .ENDP
+### .PROC

-You can localize labels by using `.PROC` and `.ENDP` directives.
+You can localize labels by surrounding codes with `.PROC` and `.END` directives.
-Any labels that appear in these directives are hidden from outside.
+Any labels that appear between these directives are hidden from outside.
 It's possible to specify the same symbol for the global and the local labels, which are dealt with as different ones.